What is a Veterinary Specialist?

 Carra was a Certified Veterinary Technician for 10 years, working in emergency and general practice.
 She graduated from Madison Area Technical College in Madison, WI with a AA in Veterinary Technology.
 During school she was Adoption Co Chair and Animal Caretaker for the animals that stayed on campus.
 Her favorite part of being a technician was anesthesia and dentistry.
 Carra served on the Wisconsin Veterinary Technician Board as their Legislative Committee Director and Continuing Education Coordinator.
 Carra in currently in school at Colorado State University’s Global campus to obtain her Bachelor’s in Marketing with a Specialization in Public Relations.
 She moved to California in 2016 and absolutely loves it.

 In her free time, she loves exploring Los Angeles, hanging outdoors, binge watching TV shows, and reading a good book.
-She has a 10-year-old bunny named Bella, and a leopard gecko, named Fred.
+Carra has two kittens that are brothers, Luke and Hans.
+She also has a leopard gecko, named Fred.

 Jamie, Front Office Manager